DarioAlessioR/oop_school_library/README.md

 ## Getting Started
-Prerequisites

 Get a local copy by clonning this repo.

-You need to have a code editor to be able to run the code.

-To run the code please use the "Code Runner" VSCode extension OR ruby main.rb in the terminal
+To run the code please use the "Code Runner" VSCode extension or ruby main.rb in the terminal.

 ## Built With:
 Major languages: Ruby